Ze-Yang/Lane-Detection-with-ERFNet/README.md

 ![wrongly annotated examples](examples/example.jpg)

-We assumes the directory layout for the competition dataset `PreliminaryData` as below.
+We assume the directory layout for the competition dataset `PreliminaryData` as below.

     Project_ROOT
     └── datasets